What are the differences between new casino brands vs established casinos?

 - Example B: Scaling content and remarketing for an established operator

-- Each example should outline objectives, channels, test plan, and expected monitoring metrics (not promised results)
+- Each example should outline objectives, channels, test plan, and expected monitoring metrics without promising results

 Beginner vs advanced considerations

-Advanced affiliates can implement cross-channel attribution, audience modelling, bespoke negotiation and LTV-driven bid strategies.
-Escalate to advanced tactics once stable conversion data and clean postback streams exist; premature complexity increases operational risk.
+Advanced affiliates can move into cross-channel attribution, audience modeling, bespoke negotiation, server-side tracking, and LTV-driven bid strategies.
+Escalate only when stable conversion data, clean postback streams, and repeatable performance patterns exist; premature complexity can make results harder to interpret.

-- Beginner-friendly steps: simple tracking, one channel focus, conservative offers
+- Beginner-friendly steps: simple tracking, one-channel focus, conservative offers, and documented compliance approvals

-- Advanced tactics: cross-channel attribution, audience modeling, bespoke commercial negotiation
+- Advanced tactics: cross-channel attribution, audience modeling, bespoke commercial negotiation, and LTV-based bidding

-Checklist: launching and optimising campaigns by partner maturity
+Checklist: launching and optimizing campaigns by partner maturity

 Use a concise operational checklist to reduce errors during launch and scaling.
-Confirm responsibilities, technical integrations and commercial agreements before media activation.
+Confirm responsibilities, technical integrations, compliance review, and commercial terms before media activation.

 - Partner qualification and risk review completed